 Cost of Living: 41.9% Higher than the National Average; 2.9% Higher than the State Average

-Situated nearly halfway between Boston and Providence, Rhode Island, Bridgewater is the small town that is home to Bridgewater State University, a public liberal arts school that got its start as a highly regarded teachers’ college.
+Situated nearly halfway between Boston and Providence, Rhode Island, Bridgewater is the small town that is home to Bridgewater State University.
+It’s a public liberal arts school that got its start as a highly regarded teachers’ college.
 Of the nearly 27,000 Bridgewater residents, almost 12,000 of those are students.
-Thus, it’s hardly surprising that Bridgewater residents enjoy a certain fun college town vibe within their small community.
+So it’s hardly surprising that Bridgewater residents enjoy a certain fun college town vibe in their small community.
 Bridgewater ranks 42% above the national average in terms of living costs, though that’s mostly due to the fact that housing costs are nearly double that of the national norm.

 Framingham State University, American Career Institute Framingham, Marist College and Seminary